 December 1 for Spring admission

-Upon reapplying to Shepherd, a meeting with an representative in the Advising Assistance Center must be completed before an admissions decision can be made.
+Upon reapplying to Shepherd, a meeting with a representative from the Advising Assistance Center must be completed before an admissions decision can be made.

 Applying for Readmission: